 - And many others

-Contact our Portland dementia care team at 361-643-2323 for more information on how we can assist the older adults in your life, and to request a free in-home consultation.
+Contact our caregiving team at at 361-643-2323 for Corpus Christi home care or for more information on how we can assist the older adults in your life, and to request a free in-home consultation.
 For a full list of each of the communities we serve, please visit our Service Area page.